Vikings Get Massive Boost With Starters Returning

 — Adam Schefter (@AdamSchefter) September 21, 2025

-In the season opener against Chicago, Van Ginkel recorded five tackles and had one behind the line of scrimmage.
-He nearly ripped off a pick-six and was an impact player against the Bears.
+In the season opener against Chicago, Van Ginkel recorded five tackles, including one behind the line of scrimmage.
+He nearly ripped off a pick-six, in classic Van Ginkel fashion, and wreaked havoc on the Bears, prior to suffering his head injury.

-Dallas Turner was utilized more heavily in his absence last week, but Van Ginkel can assume his normal role opposite Jonathan Greenard on Sunday.
+Dallas Turner was utilized more heavily in his absence last week, but the MN Vikings defensive front just got significantly better and deeper, with the reintroduction of Van Ginkel, who can now assume his normal starting role Sunday, opposite Jonathan Greenard.

 Darrisaw gives MN Vikings line renewed hope